 I initially hung one of these wasp deterrent *nests* on the hedge fence by where we park our cars (a favorite swarming spot) and another on our front porch.
 On a warm day, I’ve counted more than 40 wasps buzzing around our front door and the picture window near it.
 NO ONE wants to go outside or come back inside through that gauntlet!

-I have continued to put these little diy wasp deterrent nests out all around the house … one near the back porch door – another favorite wasp haunt …
+I have continued to put these little diy wasp deterrent nests out all around the house.
+I put one near the back porch door, which is another favorite wasp haunt.

-… I put two on the garden fence because it’s hard to get much work out of my kids in the garden when they spend all their time dancing around trying to avoid wasps and bees.
-One of these nests is between our camper and the garden and I’m hoping it will keep wasps away from the doors of the camper.
+Then I put two on the garden fence.
+It’s hard to get much work out of my kids in the garden when they spend all their time dancing around trying to avoid wasps and bees.

 I have plans to hang a few more near the swimming pool when we get it cleaned and filled.
 People get nervous when they’re splashing or floating and wasps swoop in to get a drink.

 Just because I’ve put these diy wasp deterrent nests all over the place, don’t think I’m totally hating on our pollinating little friends.
-I have several little ‘fairy pools’, dishes of water and the like around the place where they can get a drink during the summer.
-And … my youngest daughter is planting a container Butterfly Garden for her Botany project.
-We recognize how important bees and wasps are to our food supply … I just don’t want them hanging around the places where my family and I are trying to relax and have fun!
+I have several small ‘fairy pools’ around so they can get a drink during the summer.
+And my youngest daughter is planting a container Butterfly Garden for her Botany project.
+We recognize how important bees and wasps are to our food supply.
+I just don’t want them hanging around the places where my family and I are trying to relax and have fun!

 So far, I’ve had the wasp deterrent nests up for a couple weeks.
 I had to replace one that got pummeled by hail a few days ago, but the others are holding up just fine.
-And best of all, there have been 0 wasp sightings in that whole time.
-It’s been so wonderful to work on the patio and take the kids out to play and not have to worry about angry bugs!
+Best of all, there have been ZERO wasp sightings in that whole time.
+It’s been wonderful to work on the patio and take the kids out to play and not have to worry about angry bugs!

-I hope y’all try these very inexpensive and super simple diy wasp deterrent nests – they are such a resourceful, all natural way to keep annoying and harmful pests away from your summer fun!
+I hope y’all try these very inexpensive and super simple diy wasp deterrent nests.
+They are such a resourceful, all natural way to keep annoying and harmful pests away from your summer fun!
 I am actively searching for a similarly clever solution to pesky mosquitoes, too … they are just the bane of my existence, I swear.
-If any of y’all have found a great way to keep mosquitoes (or any other warm weather pests) at bay, let me know.
+If any of you have found a great way to keep mosquitoes at bay, let me know.
 As you know, nature is great … as long as it isn’t uncomfortable for me! 😀

 Love & Blessings,